numlinalg/RLinearAlgebra.jl/docs/src/tutorials/consistent_system/consistent_system_configure.md

 )
 ```

-If the compression dimension of `30` rows is considered too large, it can be changed to `10` by updating the compressor configuration and rebuilding the recipe as follows:
+If the compression dimension of `30` rows is considered too large, it can be changed to
+`10` by updating the compressor configuration as follows:

 ```julia
 # Change the dimension of the compressor.
 Similarly, you can use the same idea